 What is social value?

-The emergence of ‘social value’ as a key driver for business is no fad.
-Social value considers more than just financial transactions and can include happiness, health, well-being, inclusion and empowerment, it’s something often difficult to measure but which is ‘of value to people in society’.
+TThe emergence of ‘social value’ as a key driver for business is no fad.
+Social value considers more than just financial transactions and can include happiness, health, well-being, inclusion and empowerment.
+It’s often difficult to measure but is ‘of value to people in society’.
 Social value goes beyond traditional corporate responsibility since it actually drives core business purpose rather than sitting alongside it.
-For example, Unilever’s Domestos product’s purpose is to help 25 million people gain improved access to a toilet by 2020 by promoting the benefits of using clean toilets and by making toilets accessible.
-Unilever have reduced plastic used in Domestos bottles by 15% which, once rolled out worldwide, will save around 1,000 tonnes of plastic per year.
-This is in clear contrast, for example, to a law firm’s CR environment policy which might be to recycle 95% of their office waste – an important minimisation of waste and impact on the environment, but not integral to their core business purpose.

 Embedding corporate responsibility into practice